dafer45/TBTK/doc/Tutorials.md

 # Template applications {#TemplateApplications}
 ## More complex templates
-While the usage of TBTKCreateApplication as presented above is useful for starting projects from scratch, it is also possible to start from more complex projects.
+While the usage of TBTKCreateApplication as presented above is useful for starting projects from scratch, it is also possible to start from more complex projects by typing
 ```bash
 	TBTKCreateApplication ApplicationName TemplateName
 ```